kevTheDev/rackatweet/README.md

 ## Thanks!

+To <a href="http://wearebeef.co.uk/">Beef</a> the benefactors of this project.

-Jordan Elver for the idea
+& Jordan Elver for the idea
 * https://github.com/jordelver